Israel signals readiness to limit settlement building for peace

 Settlement construction was cited as a key reason for the breakdown of U.S.-sponsored peace talks in 2010, and a stumbling block to Secretary of State John Kerry's latest efforts to revive negotiations towards founding a Palestinian state in land Israel captured in the 1967 Middle East war.

-Netanyahu told Parliament's Foreign Affairs and Defense Committee that he wanted to resume peace talks, but that construction in the settlements in the West Bank would continue, "and continues today".
+Netanyahu told Parliament's Foreign Affairs and Defence Committee that he wanted to resume peace talks, but that construction in the settlements in the West Bank would continue, "and continues today".

 He added, though, that "we have to be smart about it, not just correct".